dylanadd/J-Grid/README.md

-### README for J-Grid A Dynamic CSS Grid Injection Script
+### README for J-Grid: A Dynamic CSS Grid Injection Script

 ---